Charter School Leadership: How to Build a Balanced, Effective Team

 Who writes job descriptions?

-Who determines employee benefits?
+Who sets salaries and employee benefits?

 Who sets fundraising goals?

-Who is responsible for raising funds?
+Who is responsible for meeting those goals?

-Who is responsible for finding and applying for grants?
+Who researches and applies for grants?

 A Healthy Balance?